jQuery JavaScript Framework

 By the Year

-In 2023 there have been 0 vulnerabilities in jQuery . jQuery did not have any published security vulnerabilities last year.
+In 2024 there have been 0 vulnerabilities in jQuery .
+Last year jQuery had 1 security vulnerability published.
+Right now, jQuery is on track to have less security vulnerabilities in 2024 than it did last year.

 It may take a day or so for new jQuery vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.